-UCLA's core value of civic engagement and service is further exemplified through services provided by our Volunteer.

-Center, which hosts multiple annual events, year-round programs, and student leadership opportunities as well as an extensive volunteer database.
+UCLA's core value of civic engagement and service is further exemplified through services provided by our Volunteer Center, which hosts multiple annual events, year-round programs, and student leadership opportunities as well as an extensive volunteer database.
 The Volunteer Center's signature endeavor is the annual Volunteer Day, the nation's largest service project for new university students.
-The most recent event included thousands of student volunteers and hundreds of project leaders and task captains.
-Undergraduates who are heavily invested in public service can also join the Public Service and Civic Engagement Living Learning Community, one of 12 residence life communities.
+The most recent event report describes how nearly 2,000 student volunteers were led by more than 200 project leaders and task captains.
+Undergraduates who are heavily invested in public service can also join one of the campus's academic departmentrelated community-outreach programs to Los Angeles area students, participate in one of the 57 student-run organizations dedicated to community service, or live in the Public Service and Civic Engagement Living Learning Community, one of 12 residence life communities.
 Our graduates' persistence in civic engagement and community service is reflected in their pursuit of public administration and non-profit employment, as well as through their self-reported intentions to continue their service after they complete their UCLA studies.